-What exactly is SR 22 auto insurance coverage?
+What exactly is SR-22 auto insurance coverage?
 How can one go about purchasing SR 22 car insurance?
-Is it possible to find cheap SR 22 car insurance rates?
+Is it possible to find cheap SR-22 car insurance rates?

-An SR 22 is proof of financial responsibility that is required by most states when a driver is charged with a qualifying crime.
+An SR-22 is proof of financial responsibility that is required by most states when a driver is charged with a qualifying crime.
 Examples include driving without insurance, driving under the influence (DUI), also known as driving while intoxicated (DWI), driving with a suspended license, or receiving an excessive amount of traffic tickets in a short time.

-Once it is determined by the court that a driver will need to furnish an SR 22, the court itself or the state’s department of motor vehicles will notify the driver.
+Once it is determined by the court that a driver will need to furnish an SR-22, the court itself or the state’s department of motor vehicles will notify the driver.
 If the driver has not done so already, it is incumbent upon him to purchase insurance that fulfills, at the very last, the minimum requirements of the state.

 Why is the SR 22 Necessary?

-The SR 22 is a paper trail that endeavors to protect the roads and other drivers from the dangers posed by uninsured and/or reckless drivers.
-In most cases, the SR 22 must be filed when a driver gets behind the wheel after a suspension.
+The SR-22 is a paper trail that endeavors to protect the roads and other drivers from the dangers posed by uninsured and/or reckless drivers.
+In most cases, the SR-22 must be filed when a driver gets behind the wheel after a suspension.

-At What Point Does the SR 22 Expire?
+At What Point Does the SR-22 Expire?

-A driver must be covered at the state’s minimum liability insurance levels for the pre-determined amount of time (which is, as indicated above, usually 3 years) before the SR 22 expires.
+A driver must be covered at the state’s minimum liability insurance levels for the pre-determined amount of time (which is, as indicated above, usually 3 years) before the SR-22 expires.
 Providing that all the conditions have been met, the insurance company will file the appropriate paperwork to officially outline the driver’s SR-22 commitment.

-If, however, insurance coverage lapses at any point during which the SR 22 is in effect, the driver will face the imminent suspension of his or her license.
+If, however, insurance coverage lapses at any point during which the SR-22 is in effect, the driver will face the imminent suspension of his or her license.

-Which States Require the SR 22?
+Which States Require the SR-22?

-What Will the SR 22 Cost Me?
+What Will the SR-22 Cost Me?

-In addition to the higher premiums that are assessed to the kind of risky drivers forced to file an SR 22, those in possession of this requirement will most often be subjected to a filing fee as well. $25 is the usual amount of this one time fee, but it is higher in some states.
+In addition to the higher premiums that are assessed to the kind of risky drivers forced to file an SR-22, those in possession of this requirement will most often be subjected to a filing fee as well. $25 is the usual amount of this one-time fee, but it is higher in some states.

 How Can I File an SR 22?

-The first step to filing an SR 22 is purchasing car insurance, if you have not done so already.
-An online quote comparison tool like ours will allow you to type in all your personal information and to make a notation about your need for a SR 22 or Certificate of Responsibility.
+The first step to filing an SR-22 is purchasing car insurance if you have not done so already.
+An online quote comparison tool like ours will allow you to type in all your personal information and to make a notation about your need for a SR-22 or Certificate of Responsibility.

-Other information you will be asked for include the make and model of your vehicle, where you live, and the names and ages of any additional drivers listed on your policy.
+Other information you will be asked to include the make and model of your vehicle, where you live, and the names and ages of any additional drivers listed on your policy.

 Typing in all this information one time will get you results from many car insurance companies.
 With this information at your disposal, you will be able to make a smart decision about how best to protect yourself and other drivers when on the road.

-Once you select the ideal car insurance provider for your circumstances, that company will most likely be the one to file your SR 22 form for you.
+Once you select the ideal car insurance provider for your circumstances, that company will most likely be the one to file your SR-22 form for you.
 Don’t delay in finding the car insurance company that will get you on your way safely and legally.